Impatient On The Way

 WELL: A source from which something may be drawn as needed; a deep hole or pit sunk into the earth to reach a supply of water, oil, gas….

 Making a well is a choice.
 We have to choose to seek Him while walking through the valley.
 He is ready and willing to meet us there and teach us there.
-He is willing to be our Savior and our strength, our God and our friend.
+He is willing to be our Savior and our strength, our God, and our friend.
+If we are intentional and lean in to Him, into His Word, into prayer, into worship, we can encounter the presence of God.
+We can encounter His very present help in trouble.

 “The friendship of the Lord is for those who fear him.
 He will make known to them his covenant.“ Psalm 25:14